quality-diversity/quality-diversity.github.io/relatedworks.md

 {{ site.data.relatedworks.papers.size }} papers are listed.

-This page lists some papers that are not using Quality-Diversity algorithms but share similar or related objective.
+This page lists some papers that are not using Quality-Diversity algorithms but share similar or related objectives.
 You can click on each title to display more information, including authors, url to pdf, abstract and bibtex.

 {% comment %} tags: